 Introduction

 Tuberculous meningitis (TBM) is the most severe form of tuberculosis.
 Diagnosing TBM is notoriously challenging, with microbiological confirmation requiring identification of Mycobacterium tuberculosis in paucibacillary cerebrospinal fluid (CSF).
 In addition to widely used confirmatory methods of CSF testing for M. tuberculosis such as Ziehl-Neelsen (ZN) staining, GeneXpert MTB/RIF (Xpert), and mycobacterial culture, additional parameters may increase the likelihood of a diagnosis of TBM.
 Such parameters are illustrated in the uniform case definition for TBM[ref Marais 2010] where, in the absence of positive microbiological tests, an increased certainty of TBM is assigned in the presence of particular clinical, CSF, and imaging findings, or with evidence of non-neurological M. tuberculosis.

+Depending on what goes in the table, more text can be written here

 Estimated sensitivity and specificity of confirmation tests based on the TBM case definition (Marais et al. 2010) are listed in table (Nhu et al. 2013).

-Table : Prior knowledge of sensitvity and specifity for TBM confirmation tests.
+Table : Prior knowledge of sensitivity and specificity for TBM confirmation tests.